jasmine/jasmine-ajax/README.markdown

 [![Build Status](https://travis-ci.org/pivotal/jasmine-ajax.png?branch=master)](https://travis-ci.org/pivotal/jasmine-ajax)

-THIS HAS NOT BEEN UPDATED FOR THE NEW JASMINE-AJAX 2.0 RELEASE.
-HERE BE DRAGONS.

-If you are using the updated version of this library, there is some documentation located at [jasmine.github.io](http://jasmine.github.io/2.0/ajax.html) that is more up-to-date.
+If you are using the updated version of this library, there is some additional documentation located at [jasmine.github.io](http://jasmine.github.io/2.0/ajax.html) that is up-to-date.

 This branch is now version 2.0, if you need jasmine-ajax for Jasmine 1.3.x please grab the last release from that tag.